 I began my training in the combined MD/PhD program between the University of Pittsburgh and Carnegie Mellon University.
 My PhD training was in CMU's Robotics Institute, with a certificate from the Center for the Neural Basis of Cognition.
 To the best of my knowledge, I was the first person in the world to earn the combined MD/PhD degree specifically in Robotics.
 My dissertation research developed polythiophene, an electrically conductive polymer, as a biocompatibility coating for neural electrodes.
 Intriguingly, we found that single strands of this polymer could actually insert directly into a cell membrane, providing intracellular electrical access without membrane rupture or leakage.

 During residency training in Psychiatry at the University of Washington, I began development of a novel paradigm for closed-loop brain stimulation.
 Despite extensive neuroimaging and neuroscience research, the dawning of the 21st century left us without biomarkers -- the electrical signatures we would need to detect and treat the brain-based causes of severe persistent mental illness.
 Given my prior training and involvement with the brain-computer interface (BCI) community, I realized that BCI technologies could overcome this hurdle.
 Specifically, I proved that it was possible to design a brain stimulator where the patient's intention was the key signal driving stimulation changes.
-We hope that in the long run, this will lead to new devices that literally give patients back control over their own brains and minds.
+Our newer work has developed algorithms that can change the connectivity and synchrony of distributed brain circuits involved in emotion.
+We are working to turn these technologies into new devices that literally give patients back control over their own brains and minds.